nathancarter/group-explorer/help-src/rf-um-mt-options.md

 ## Magnification

+You can move the multiplication table around by clicking it and dragging [two-finger drag];
-You can zoom in and out of multiplication tables with your mouse wheel.
+you can zoom in and out with your mouse wheel [pinch open/close].

 The center of zooming is always the center of the view, so if you wish to zoom around a different center, first click and drag to move that point to the center of the view, then you can zoom in and out centered on that point.
+[On a touch device just touch the screen with two fingers and simultaneously drag and pinch to translate and magnify the table with one gesture.]

-To restore the default magnification level (which fits the whole table into the view), right-click (control click on Mac) anywhere in the table.
+To restore the default magnification level (which re-centers the table and fits it into the view), right-click anywhere in the table [control click on Mac, tow-finger tap on touch device].

 ## The Table tab